pranjalibajpai/eRail/README.md

 - Update the link view trains to view all released train in which train details are visible (number, date & available coaches)
 - Same for **user page** and **header**
 - In view-booking & view-user-booking add **number of passengers** column
+- no of passengers attribute should be added to ticket or not?

 - Triggers
     - Update
-        - train_status:
-            - When seats booked = available seats then remove the corresponding tuple from it
-            - Now, while booking if a train is released but is booked fully it will not be in train_status table
+        - train_status: When seats booked = available seats then remove the corresponding tuple from it Now, while booking if a train is released but is booked fully it will not be in train_status table
-        - ticket
-            - PNR cannot be updated
+        - ticket: PNR cannot be updated
     - Insert
         - passenger: check same pnr, coach no & berth no shouldn't be in the table